 Belmont [Belmont EC] [Top]

-Belmont local repeater 147.09+ WB6CKT.
+Tactical frequency: Belmont local repeater 147.09+ WB6CKT.

-In an emergency, SCARES members will be stationed at the Belmont Emergency Operations Center (EOC) which will be set up at Station #14.
-Amateurs can be dispatched with mobile/portable radios to where they are needed in the area.
 An agreement with a Belmont amateur for the use of his VHF repeater in an emergency gives excellent local coverage using hand-held low power radios.

-All South County Fire stations and 3 public schools plus the district office in Belmont have 2 meter J-Pole antennas with cable drops to a convenient location so that a SCARES member can attach his/her radio to the cable and get good coverage when located inside the buildings.
+All Belmont/San Carlos Fire stations and 3 public schools plus the district office in Belmont have 2 meter J-Pole antennas with cable drops to a convenient location so that a SCARES member can attach his/her radio to the cable and get good coverage when located inside the buildings.
 This preparation also allows amateurs to easily provide emergency communications for the Red Cross who will operate the designated local emergency shelters.

 There is an antenna drop (2m J-pole) at the California Department of Forestry (CDF) (Belmont Fire, North Division) building on 20 Tower Road.